yogeshayer/CS-3444-Group-11/README.md

 ### Future Work
 - Add a GUI for more interactive use and display
-- Add an html display for wirefarming and accessibility
+- Add an html display for wireframing and accessibility
 - Integrate a database for front end storage
 - Implement password encryption and 15 minute timeout
 - Add expense splitting